-You can disable the service as follows:
+You can disable service communication as follows:

 - 1. Run the T.O.V.A. program and choose Preferences. - 2.
 Choose Windows Service. - 3.
-Uncheck the Enable service box and click Save.
+Uncheck the Enable communication with T.O.V.A.
+PTE Activation service box and click Save.

 After that, launch a T.O.V.A. session to try it out.
-If you are unable to grant the permissions the system needs or if the prompts become tiresome, contact T.O.V.A. tech support (section 26 on page 78) for additional options.
+If you are unable to grant the permissions the system needs or if the prompts become tiresome, contact T.O.V.A. tech support (section 26 on page 78) for additional alternatives.